jiho/atlasr/README.md

 # How to get started

-The scripts are all written in R and should work on all platforms.
+The scripts are all written in R and should work on all platforms, provided that you have the right setup.

 ## Pre-requisites